 The good thing is when you realise these situations are a part of the norm and start looking at them as opportunities to learn something new.

 Could you recommend any piece of gear/software under $200 that has improved your work as a mixing engineer?

 Shure SM7, although that’s a bit more than $200.
 It’s an amazing microphone.
-The best snare microphone you will ever use and it’s also the vocal microphone for almost all of Red Hot Chili Peppers songs ever recorded as well as Thriller.
+It's the best snare microphone you will ever use.
+It’s also the vocal microphone for almost all of Red Hot Chili Peppers songs ever recorded.
+And Thriller.